SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ![Model pipeline overview diagram.
 Code released as open source.](./img/pipeline.png "Model pipeline overview diagram.
 Code released as open source."){ width=80% #fig:pipeline }

 With trials consisting of sampling at the neighborhood scale, this approach allows us to consider a distribution of future outcomes for each neighborhood.
-These results then enable us to make statistical statements about systems-wide institution-relevant events such as claims probability ($p$).
+These results then enable us to make statistical statements about systems-wide institution-relevant events such as claims probability ($p_{l}$).

 ### Trials
 Each Monte Carlo trial involves multiple sampling operations.
 First, we sample climate variables and model error residuals to propagate uncertainty [@yanai_estimating_2010].
 Next, we draw multiple times to approximate the size of a risk unit with its portfolio effects.
 Note that the size but not the specific location of insured units is publicly disclosed.
 Therefore, we first draw the geographic size of an insured unit randomly from historic data [@rma_statecountycrop_2024].
 Afterwards, we can then draw yields from the neighborhood distribution with the number of samples dependent on that insured unit size.
 Our supplemental materials provide further details.